 As local governments loosen coronavirus restrictions and more businesses re-open their doors, it’s important for people to continue practicing preventive actions in order to slow the spread of COVID-19.
 These new guidelines from the CDC are designed to help you make an informed decision on when it’s appropriate to venture out of your home, and how to protect yourself and others when you do decide to go out.

 The first key takeaway from the CDC guidelines on visiting your doctor is to find out whether your healthcare provider offers any telehealth options.
 Many doctor’s offices have telehealth programs that allow you to do a virtual video chat with a physician.
 It may also be possible to speak with your healthcare provider through secure communication lines using telephone or email.

 If you need to pick up a prescription, check to see if your pharmacy offers touchless services like drive-thru, curbside pickup or mail-order delivery.
 You can also ask your doctor if it’s safe for them to prescribe a larger supply than normal, so you won’t need to refill the prescription as often.

 For cancer patients in particular, we are strong advocates for moving forward with your care in a timely and safe manner.
 In some cases, this may be as simple as a phone call to your physician, who determines that a delay in treatment is appropriate.
 Others may need to avoid delays in cancer treatment.
-Provision CARES Proton Therapy offers both in-person and telehealth consultations to help cancer patients make an informed decision about the timeliness of their treatment.
+Whether you choose in-person or telehealth, a consultation with an oncologist (or two) will help cancer patients make an informed decision about the timeliness of their treatment.

 2. Practice preventive actions